A free open access ebook is available upon publication. Learn more at www.luminosoa.org.

-The Social Questionin the Twenty-First Century maps out the linked crises across regions and countries, and identifies the renewed and intensified social question as a labor issue, above all.
-The volume includes discussions from every corner of the globe: American exceptionalism, Chinese repression, Indian exclusion, South African colonialism, democratic transitions in Eastern Europe, and much more.
-The effects of capitalism dominating the world, the impact of the scarcity of waged work, and the acknowledgement of how the dispossessed poor bear the brunt of the crisis is evaluated in this carefully curated volume.
-And both thorough and thoughtful, it serves as collective effort to revive and reposition the Social Question, reconstructing its meaning and politics in the world today.
+The Social Question in the Twenty-First Century maps out the linked crises across regions and countries and identifies the renewed and intensified Social Question as a labor issue above all.
+The volume includes discussions from every corner of the globe, focusing on American exceptionalism, Chinese repression, Indian exclusion, South African colonialism, democratic transitions in Eastern Europe, and other phenomena.
+The effects of capitalism dominating the world, the impact of the scarcity of waged work, and the degree to which the dispossessed poor bear the brunt of the crisis are all evaluated in this carefully curated volume.
+Both thorough and thoughtful, the book serves as collective effort to revive and reposition the Social Question, reconstructing its meaning and its politics in the world today.

 First occurring in the fall of 2009, Open Access Week is celebrated as “an opportunity for the academic and research community to continue to learn about the potential benefits of Open Access, …Read More >